 1. Recurring Backups

-If you’re experiencing frequent sewer backups, its a sign of a more significant issue that needs professional attention.
+If you’re experiencing frequent sewer backups, it’s a sign of a more significant issue that needs professional attention.
 A plumber can diagnose the root cause and recommend a long-term solution.

 2. Extensive Tree Root Invasion